junobuild/examples/rust/README.md

 A collection of examples developed on [Juno](https://juno.build).

-- [hooks](./hooks): a sample app that showcases how to write blockchainless functions on Juno
+- [hooks](./hooks): a simple app that showcases how to write serverless Functions on Juno
+- [https-outcalls](./https-outcalls): sample app that showcases how to implement [HTTPS outcalls](https://internetcomputer.org/https-outcalls)